 Many people in Switzerland also seem to value nature and spend a lot of time outdoors.
 The natural materials are used and appreciated, for example the playground structures are often made of wood and to fit to the landscape.

-+ Transport such as trains.
++ TRAINS.
 Switzerland has been ranked first among European rail systems for its intensity of use, safety and quality of service.
 The clean and timely trains have wonderful window views too!

-+ Four seasons, well timed.
-Long warm summer, proper spring and autumn and winter with the options of snow in the mountains or sun in the south.
++ FOUR SEASONS, WELL TIMED.
+A long warm summer, proper spring and autumn and winter with the options of snow in the mountains or sun in the south.
 Plenty of nice swimming spots in summer, skiing and sledding in winter, hikes to enjoy the autumn colours or the spring flowers…

-+ Precision, maintenance and cleanliness.
-May not sound as the most exciting words, but it’s nice when things work.
-Doing things properly and keeping things in good condition can improve the quality of life and the state of the environment.
-Naturally these things (as many others) are related to wealth – it’s easier to maintain things if you have means to do so.
++ PRECISION, MAINTENANCE AND CLEANLINESS.
+May not sound as the most exciting words, but doing things properly and keeping things in good condition can improve the quality of life and the state of the environment.
+Naturally these things (as many others) are also related to wealth – it’s easier to maintain things if you have means to do so.